 - Playgrounds with six feet of physical distancing from others.
 Sandboxes remain closed.

 - Quarry Bike Park

-- Tennis Courts at South Shore & Westlake with singles play or doubles play when from same household and wearing face coverings
+- Tennis Courts at South Shore & Westlake Park with singles play or doubles play when from same household and wearing face coverings

-- Water Sports Center permitted activities by Lake Oswego Community Rowing with additional safety protocols.
+- Water Sports Center permitted activities by Lake Oswego Community Rowing (link is external) with additional safety protocols.

-- Indoor Facilities remain closed to the public, including Adult Community Center, CCP, Golf Course Clubhouse, and Luscher Farmhouse
+- Indoor Facilities remain closed to the public, including Adult Community Center, CCP, Golf Course Clubhouse & Luscher Farmhouse.

 Public Works & Utilities

 - Our drinking water is safe.
 The Center for Disease Control and Prevention has found that “the COVID-19 virus has not been detected in drinking water.”
 We will continue to deliver safe drinking water to your tap throughout the COVID-19 emergency.
 It is not necessary to stock up on bottled water, our drinking water is of very high quality, is reliable and is a much better value than bottled water.

 - The Maintenance Center is closed to walk-in traffic.
 However, services are available to the public via appointment only by calling 503-635-0280.

 - Water Treatment Plant is closed to the public, but is available by appointment only.
 Currently, no tours are being allowed for public groups.